kyliecharlotte/Command_Line_Interface/README.md

 # Command-Line Interface emulator
-### Some code is written by Professor Allen Malony for CS 415 Operating Systems at the University of Oregon
+### Credits: Professor Allen Malony, CS 415 Operating Systems at the University of Oregon

 This application acts as a command-line emulator.
 The possible commands it accepts are: "ls", "pwd", "mkdir", "cd", "cp", "mv", "rm", "cat", and "exit".
 There are two different modes of operation:
   - File Mode: Takes in a file of command-line arguments, separated by ";" and newlines, and performs all of the actions in the file, returning any printed output into output.txt.